superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 - **Technologies**: Open source tools like Apache Spark, or proprietary batch pipeline systems in Google BigQuery, AWS Batch, or Snowflake.
 - **Example Data**: Historical sales data, customer records, monthly financial reports.
 - **Properties**: Batch processing involves processing data in fixed-size chunks or batches, typically scheduled at specific intervals (e.g., daily, weekly, or monthly).
-It provides the ability to handle large volumes of data efficiently but lacks real-time responsiveness.
+It can handle large volumes of data efficiently but lacks real-time responsiveness.
 For instance, a product recommendation system for an online store email newsletter might opt for batch updates.
-Updating recommendations once per week may suffice, given that the email is also sent just once a week.
+Updating recommendations once per week may suffice, given that the email is also sent once a week.
 - **Data Formats**: Common formats include CSV, Parquet, Avro, or any format that suits the specific data source.
 - **Databases**: Data storage systems like AWS S3 / Google Cloud Storage and document databases like MongoDB commonly store data that can be batch-processed for your retrieval system.
 - **ETL-Able Systems:** Systems like Magento for e-commerce or MailChimp for marketing are typical sources for batch accessed and processed data in your retrieval stack.